ayush-shrivastava003/discord-bot/README.md

 * Deposit money into your bank.
 * Improved search command by organizing results into an embed.
 * Improved help command by organizing commands into an embed.
+* Improved reddit command by including an author in the embed, the ability to use the `.rdt` alias, and adding r/me_irl and r/dankmemes subreddits.
 * Improved ping command by rounding the milliseconds.

+This update is not complete, but rather a test to see what I need to improve.
+It'll be fully ready once I include a limit to working, more jobs, more tasks for working, a shop to buy items, and a withdrawl system.

 ## developers - setting up the bot